 Making Sense of Money Ask the Experts is designed to address specific topics that participants want to learn more about.
 They are facilitated by professionals with expertise in that particular field.
 Some of the classes that have been offered include: Understanding Loans, How to Use Credit Wisely, How to Reduce Your Debt, Rebuilding Your Credit, and Investments 101.

 The Making Sense of Money Graduate Club is exclusive to graduates of the Making Sense of Money Basic Budgeting Series and provides monthly educational encouragement through guest speakers and peer mentoring.
-Free dinner and childcare are provided for all of our financial education classes.

 Register for one of our Making Sense of Money Financial Literacy classes below.

 For more information about our Making Sense of Money Financial Literacy Initiative, contact Tez Ward at email@example.com.